pollen-robotics/reachy2-docs/content/developing-with-reachy-2/getting-started-sdk/connect-reachy2.md

 toc: true
 slug: "connect-reachy2"
 url: "/developing-with-reachy-2/getting-started-sdk/connect-reachy2/"
+seo:
+  title: "How to Connect to Reachy 2: Step-by-Step Guide"
+  description: "Learn how to connect to Reachy 2 for seamless robot control.
+Follow these steps to find Reachy 2's IP address, connect via Ethernet or WiFi, and start using the SDK."
 ---

 Before you can start sending commands or running code, you need to **connect to your Reachy 2**.
 Here’s how to get set up: